-It is apparent that performance measures and targets are major new items that will need to be addressed in the transportation planning process.
+It is apparent that performance measures and targets are still major items that will need to be continually addressed in the transportation planning process.
 Performance measures are noted in the BCATS 2045 Metropolitan Transportation Plan (MTP) (see Chapter 2).
-Over the past year, BCATS has worked with the Michigan Department of Transportation (MDOT) to establish appropriate state-wide targets in the areas of safety, pavement and bridge condition, system performance, freight movement, and public transit state of good repair.
+Over the past year, BCATS has continued working with the Michigan Department of Transportation (MDOT) to uphold appropriate state-wide targets in the areas of safety, pavement and bridge condition, system performance, freight movement, and public transit state of good repair.
+Safety performance measures are updated on a yearly basis, while the other measures are updated every 4 years alongside the Statewide Transportation Improvement Program and MPO's Transportation Improvement Projects (S/TIP).